OCA/server-tools/materialized_sql_view/README.rst

 model_test_using_sql_mat_view.py>`_,
 used in test module: `test_materialized_sql_view`.

-You can etheir add cron to refresh the materialized view periodicly, `here <https://github.com/OCA/server-tools/blob/8.0/test_materialized_sql_view/ data/ir_cron.xml>` an example on the previous model
+You can etheir add cron to refresh the materialized view periodically, `here <https://github.com/OCA/server-tools/blob/8.0/test_materialized_sql_view/ data/ir_cron.xml>` an example on the previous model